Redruth: Tin Miner Statue

-A bronze sculpture of a Cornish miner by artist David Annand standing at 6 feet 7 inches was erected in April 2008.

-The sculpture was commissioned by the Redruth Public Realm Working Party's Mining Art Group in response to comments received during the consultation process, that the town did not have anything to represent the history of the men who worked down the tin and copper mines in the area.
+A bronze sculpture of a Cornish miner by artist David Annand, standing at 6 feet 7 inches, was erected in April 2008.
+The sculpture was commissioned by the Redruth Public Realm Working Party's Mining Art Group, in response to comments received during the consultation process that the town did not have anything to represent the history of the men who worked down the tin and copper mines in the area.

-David Annand was selected from over 70 artists who responded to an advert placed by Cornwall Arts Centre Trust, the project managers, for expressions of interest in August 2006.